 - 1 ⅔ C (250 g) puehu parāoa whakatipu (self-raising flour)

-- 2 tbsp paura tinitia kua kuoro (ground ginger powder)
+- 2 tablespoon paura tinitia kua kuoro (ground ginger powder)

-- 2 tbsp rau kikini whakauruuru (mixed spice)
+- 2 tablespoon rau kikini whakauruuru (mixed spice)

 Cream Cheese and White Chocolate Frosting - Pani Reka Kirīmi Tīhi me te Tiakarete Mā (Optional)